 *Those in compliance with Colorado's rules for home cultivation will not be charged.

-Get a Free Legal Evaluation of Your Colorado Drug Case
+Get Professional Legal Help with Your Colorado Drug Case

-If you have been charged with the manufacturing or cultivation of illicit drugs in Colorado, you most likely will be facing some amount of incarceration.
-This means you will want to put together the best legal defense possible, preferably with the help of a skilled defense attorney.
-Learn more about your next steps by having a Colorado attorney assess your charges -- for free.
+If you've been charged with the manufacturing or cultivation of illicit drugs in Colorado, you most likely will be facing some amount of incarceration.
+This means you'll want to put together the best legal defense possible, preferably with the help of a skilled defense attorney.
+Learn more about your next steps by speaking with a Colorado drug crime attorney.

 Contact a qualified attorney.